atelierdumobile/appdeploy/README.md

 Display

-	- Display more information such size of resources and repartition
+	- Display more information such as size of resources and repartition
 	- Display validity of certificates
 	- Support MacApp
 	- MultiWindow support